 Since coming back robust and several bass tournaments have been on the Harris Chain of Lakes every year.
 Harris is now incredibly fertile with mostly green-stained watercolor.
 The primary aquatic cover is Kissimmee grass, lily pads, eelgrass, and bulrushes.

 Tips From The Local Experts

 These healthy big bass require power techniques and stout tackle.
-Because of the strength of these big fish, anglers are risking breaking off an excellent catch when using light tackle on Harris.
+Because of these big fish’s strength, anglers risk breaking off an excellent catch when using light tackle on Harris.
 Sight fishing and casting in deep pockets are two different and popular methods to try here.
 Lake Eustis is one of the more popular lakes on the Chain, and its residential canals can be very productive at specific times of the year.
-It also has a famous spot called “Gator Hole,” a deep sinkhole leading off the main lake and produces large numbers of big bass.
+It also has a famous spot called “Gator Hole.”
+A deep sinkhole leads off the main lake and produces large numbers of big bass.

 2. Lake Kissimmee

 Lake Kissimmee covers 34,948 acres and is the southernmost link of the Kissimmee Chain, located east of Lake Wales and 40 miles south of Orlando.
 Kissimmee has earned its spot on the big bass list because of its perfectly fertile environment that allows the bass to grow large in good numbers.
 The Kissimmee Chain Lake has a highly bass-friendly habitat consisting of expansive native grass, lily pads, cattail, bulrush, and hydrilla beds.